LSSTDESC/desc-gen3-prod/docker/gen3workflow/README.md

 12 - Switch to Jim's RX to for w2332 via g3wf-install-parsl-w2332: fails with missing IPython 13 - Try to fix 12 but the new parsl is not picked up?
 14 - Start from 09 and add workqueue

+17 - Start from 16 and add iotrace.